 Wondering how it all works?
 Read this: How to reduce your Amazon EKS costs by half in 15 minutes

-However, Spot Instances can be reclaimed by providers at any time following a short preemption notice that gives you from 30 seconds to 2 minutes to move your workloads to another instance.
+However, spot instances can be reclaimed by providers at any time following a short preemption notice that gives you 30 seconds to 2 minutes to move your workloads to another instance.

-In general, any workload that is stateless, fault-tolerant, and can be scaled out (have more than a single replica) is a good candidate for Spot Instances.
+In general, any workload that is stateless, fault-tolerant, and can be scaled out (having more than a single replica) is a good candidate for spot instances.
 Today, most services developed in modern architecture are stateless.

 – Batch processing jobs